Karaniare/PfWGS-DRscanner/README.md

 ## Input Data

-- A **genome-wide VCF file**
+- For genomic analyses: a **genome-wide VCF file**
   - The VCF should be filtered for:
     - Genotype missingness
     - Minor allele frequency (MAF)

+- For genotype-phenotype assocation: a simple **spreadsheet** containing at least:
+  - PX1 haplotype,
+  - K13 haplotype
+  - Year of sample collection
+  - Site
+  - IC<sub>50<sub>
+  - Drug assay name
+  - Complexity of infection
+  - Parasitemia
+  - Within-sample allele frequency (optional, good for filtering)

+- For Haplotype Trend Analysis: a simple **spreadsheet** containing at least:
+  - PX1 haplotype,
+  - K13 haplotype
+  - Year of sample collection
+  - Site
+  - Within-sample allele frequency (optional, good for filtering)

 ---